PedroMiguelSilva/LPOO1718_T6G5/README.md

 	- get rid of enemy abstract class and implement an interface to force movement to movable classes such as hero ogre guard etc

 	- make sure we can create a game from a map since its usefull for testing purposes and for the costumizable level

+	MOST IMPORTANT - MAJOR REFACTOR
+	- be able to build level from its char perspetive and its set of rules